Yes! Woke to sunshine this morning!

 Cranberry Rapids on the Liard River near the Alaska Highway

-Some of the smokey haze from the forest fires continued to linger in the air too.
+Some of the smoky haze from the forest fires continued to linger in the air too.

 The Liard River south of Cranberry Rapids